leobauza/browncoat/README.md

 - a front end framework that allows for fast project prototyping.
 - built using PHP, LESS, HTML5, and jQuery.
-- uses great existing libraries such as [isotope.js](http://isotope.metafizzy.co/) [history.js]( https://github.com/balupton/History.js/) and has options for ajax content loading, etc.
+- uses great existing libraries such as [isotope.js](http://isotope.metafizzy.co/) and [history.js]( https://github.com/balupton/History.js/) and has options for ajax content loading, etc.
 - documentation that normal people can understand.
 I will at times be that asshole that says incomprehensible things.
 It is up to whoever asks the question to tell me I am being that asshole and I will do my best to explain.
 That said, at some point I will give up on anyone.
 - more to come